sape-ru/enterprise-exception/docs/hde/en/experienced/global-exception.md

 ### Solution

-Let's imagine a scenario when you can be certain about the _class codes_ that external application API uses to generate its global exceptions.
+Let's imagine a scenario when you can be certain about the _class codes_ that external application uses to calculate its global exceptions.
 For instance the API can return codes in range from **1100001** to **1599999** (_class codes_ range from **11** to **15**, the same `CLASS_CODE_MULTIPLIER` is equal to **100000**).